Enchanted Circle Scenic Byway: Taos

-In Taos is its historic district of old adobe buildings.
-Within the town are the Taos Plaza, homes of historic figures, galleries, shops and the ancient Taos Pueblo.
-Recreational opportunities include rafting on the Rio Grande.
+Taos is the county seat of Taos County, and the largest town in the Enchanted Circle.
+It is notable for its historic plaza, arts and music scene, and the nearby Taos Pueblo UNESCO World Heritage Site.
+Recreational opportunities include rafting on the Rio Grande River and skiing and snowboarding at Taos Ski Valley.

-North of Taos
+Questa & Red River

 North of Taos, NM 522 meets NM 38 at Questa, where Red River recreational opportunities include picnic facilities, fishing, and self-guided tours.
 The town of Questa is known for its artisans whose works are found at the Artesanos de Questa and historic santos and retablos are at the St. Anthony's Church.

 Northeast of Questa, the Rio Grande and Red Rivers intersect in the Wild Rivers Recreation Area.
-East of Qesta is the Red River Valley—where there had been copper, lead, silver and gold mining.
-The town of Red River offers staged gunfights, shopping, a ski resort, and a mining museum.
+East of Questa is the Red River Valley—where there had been copper, lead, silver and gold mining.
+The town of Red River offers, shopping, a ski resort, and ATV rentals.
 Traveling east on New Mexico State Road 38 (NM 38) is Bobcat Pass (9820 ft) which leads into the Moreno Valley and a view of the north side of Mount Wheeler.